maveniverse/site-001/content/en/blog/cstamas/2025/03/life-of-maven-artifact.md

 {{% /alert %}}

 Moral of the story: you don't want to keep your local repository "pristine".
+"Polluting" (for me is funny even to think of this word, is like projects I work on are toxic) your Local Repository with artifacts from Project(s) you work on is part of normal workflow and process.
 And Maven 4 installs even if you don't tell it do so.
 Hence, you can calmly do the same thing while using Maven 3 and just following the "best practices" explained here and elsewhere.
 Again, flushing caches is part of planned maintenance.